marcbourlon/TipTap/README.md

-# TipTap
+# Introduction
-## Introduction
+## What is the _TipTap_ library?

-Javascript library to ease mouse and touch gestures management, as well as provide a unified way of managing different input devices systems: mouse, touch systems and their specific data structure (iOS, Android, Windows...), Leap Motion hopefully, etc.
+The _TipTap_ library is a javascript library to ease mouse and touch complex gestures management, as well as provide a unified way of managing different input devices systems: mouse, touch systems and their specific data structure (iOS, Android, Windows...), Leap Motion hopefully, etc.

 This library was meant to fill a hole that I couldn't fill immediately with any other initiative around here, see this page for a quite comprehensive list of touch libs around: https://github.com/bebraw/jswiki/wiki/Touch Please forgive the poor code quality, and consider the library in early alpha, not because of functionalities, but because of this quality: I went back to coding only recently, and you can _smell_ it.

-## So, what does it do?
+# So, was it meant to do?#
-Essentially, the goal is to:
+Essentially, its goal is to:
 * provide a unified, input-device agnostic events capturing system: dealing with Mouse, Touch, Augmented Gestures (see Jérôme Etienne's work), Leap Motion, etc.
 * compensate for human lack of accuracy, leading to almost-simultaneous actions of fingers, instead of simultaneous.